momentphp/docs/README.md

 Here is step-by-step guide on how to setup framework locally using [XAMPP][XAMPP] on Windows:

 - create project folder: `C:\xampp\htdocs\momentphp`
-- within project folder issue following command (this will install app skeleton and all dependencies):
+- within project folder issue following command (this will install app skeleton along with its dependencies):

 ```bash
 composer create-project momentphp/app . --stability=dev
 ```

-- create domain to serve application (`momentphp.local` in this example).
+- create domain to serve the application (`momentphp.local` in this example).
 Do that by adding following vhost configuration inside `C:\xampp\apache\conf\extra\httpd-vhosts.conf`:

 ```